Miles for Migraine Cleveland 2019 Results

 Now as a parent, I’m seeing that they supported me as much for themselves as for me.
 Having a child in pain and not being able to solve it is worse than suffering yourself.
 A feeling of helplessness and not being able to change my health has been an ongoing theme for decades amongst us.
 I’m hoping the walk empowered them to know that we are making a difference (they always have!).
 Although they may not be doctors, their money is funding fellowships to help many in the future, ideally, myself included.

-Next came my friend childhood friend.
+Next came my childhood friend.
 Unfortunately, she had had a few migraines recently and was triggered by the heat (we had record high temperatures).
 They didn’t end up coming that day but we walked for her all the same.

 I walked for so many that would have liked to have been there while not physically being able to.

-My neighbors joined us as a family of walker and fast runners.
+My neighbors joined us as a family of walkers and fast runners.
 They are another family touched by migraine.
 In the last year, my neighbor has had leaps forward with her migraine treatment and I could feel her praying for continued success and the rest of us to have the same.
 (By the way, her husband won the 5k and it felt like such a win for the whole family.)

 When I met her, I instinctively had this migraine sisterly bond with her.